- Lancia Aurelia B50 Cabriolet – The 1951 Geneva Motor Show Car

 - Five known owners from new

-This car is available for immediate inspection at The Classic Motor Hub.
+This car is now for sale and available for immediate inspection at The Classic Motor Hub.